YEASIN49/CSE446-Content/Lab 06/README.md

 Let's examine a few things about this form.
 At first, we create the form with an empty **select** element.
 We will populate the select options with the candidates provided by our smart contract in our **app.js** file.
 The **onSubmit** handler in the form will call the **castVote** function in our **app.js** file (added below).

 12. Next, we update the app.js file in ***election/src/js*** directory.
 First, remove only the render function from the existing app.js file.
-Then, paste the following contents where the **render** function previous was.
+Then, paste the following contents where the **render** function previously was.

 ```js
 render: async function(){